pinnaculum/galacteek/README.rst

 Binary releases are only available for Linux AMD64 (also known as *x86-64* or *x64*) platforms.
 They include the *0.4.15* release of go-ipfs_ and are built from the *master* branch with cxFreeze_.
+It's always preferable to build from source and depending on the distribution you use you might run into dependency problems with the binaries.

 If you already have IPFS installed on your system you can download the latest binary release with:

 .. code-block:: shell

-    ipfs get /ipfs/QmWi2aEy9mMy43upd3QiPa2pXFKTrLSvHk8uqjxcA1uM5W/galacteek-0.1.6-linux-amd64.tar.gz
+    ipfs get /ipfs/QmVSXeCpiRaWWgwxei63VQrNmJVbpj8XevNRuDZPCEki4e/galacteek-0.1.6-linux-amd64.tar.gz
     tar -xzvf galacteek-0.1.6-linux-amd64.tar.gz

 Just go into the unpacked directory and run the **galacteek** program.